milvusrobotics/docs/source/1_getting_started_with_linux.rst

 	$ cd

 Let's create something.
-For a creating text file named ``my_first.txt``, use touch command in your terminal.
+For a creating text file named ``my_first.txt``, use ``touch`` command in your terminal.
 If you are in home directory, it will create successfully:

 ::

 	$ touch my_first.txt

-And now, see the file which you created.
-Say ls to list files and folders:
+And now, see the file which you've created.
+Say ``ls`` to list files and folders:

 ::

 	$ ls

-For an editing that text file, use default editor gedit:
+For an editing that text file, use default editor ``gedit``:

 ::